zvi-code/z-valkey-search/README.md

         ```

 3. <b>Open the Repository in VSCode:</b>
-    - On your local machine, open the root directory of the cloned ValkeySearch repository in VSCode.
+    - On your local machine, open the root directory of the cloned valkey-search repository in VSCode.
     - If the repository is located on a remote host:
       1. Press Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (macOS) to open the Command Palette.
       2. Type Remote-SSH: Connect to Host and select it.